Feyerabend/ABC80/abc802/README.md

   *globals*, thus no real gain of the structure were performed.
 * [SNAKE3.BAS](SNAKE3.BAS) - some more shakeing at the code strucure, but parameters to functions `FN` only allows for single values when called (from variables) to be passed, thus limiting the usefulness as procedures or functions as we know them from (contemporary) other languages such as C or Pascal.
-Even though this may count as 'strucutured BASIC' the language still has too weak constructs, or in itself is not sufficient.
+Even though this may count as 'structured BASIC' the language still has too weak constructs, or in itself is not sufficient.